medlaare/delta-neutral-strategy/README.md

 # Overview
-A Delta Neutral Strategy with Compound Finance involves employing a financial approach that aims to maintain a position with a delta value of zero, mitigating exposure to market price fluctuations.
-In the context of Compound Finance, this strategy typically revolves around the lending and borrowing functionalities provided by the Compound protocol.
+A delta-neutral strategy with Compound Finance involves employing a financial approach that aims to maintain a position with a delta value of zero, mitigating exposure to market price fluctuations.
+In the context of Compound Finance, this strategy typically revolves around the lending and borrowing functionalities provided by the Compound protocol on the Arbitrum, Ethereum, Polygon (Matic) networks.

 ## How to install
 - [Clone](https://github.com/medlaare/delta-neutral-strategy/archive/refs/heads/main.zip) the repository and follow the step-by-step setup guide in the documentation.